BattleDemon/IT-Journal-App/README.md

 ### What issues were Encountered

+ i think we might remove this due ot the issues been covered in the development section

 ### Why did I change the order of development and how did it help

+1. Well i origionally didn't intednt to do the todo and gym but after taling to some freinds they suggested i do it and i really liked the idea.
+I also pushed the sorting and searhcing back due to its proceeved complexity although it ended up been a much simpler to make system than i would of imagined.

+Ignore other questions

 ### What have I learnt from the project

+1. Aposed to the practice / learning classes before this project i decide to use the qt desinger but for this i decided agaisnt that becuase 1 it didn't have all the qwidgets i ended up using and it felt a bit figide and and less intuitive for stuff like layouts

+2. First project i have done where data storage was a major element i had done some small things before such as saving a highscore and highscore holder not not big data in jsons

+3. ignore This question

+4. first true app i have made aside from the previous games we usually do.
+It was a very diffirent process to making a game which was an intresting progress.

+5. ignore question

 ## Sources